free summer cultural events for chilling out

 rivertoriver

-Yesterday, June 17th, kicked off the start of NYC’s River to River Festival bringing music, dance theater, visual art, and film to lower Manhattan’s indoor and outdoor parks, plazas and waterfronts and continues through July 15th.
-Most of the events don’t get too busy so its nice to randomly stop by on during a nice walk downtown. http://rivertorivernyc.com/events/calendar-All
+June 19th kicks off the start of NYC’s River to River Festival bringing music, dance theater, visual art, and film to lower Manhattan’s indoor and outdoor parks, plazas and waterfronts but for only 10 days this year through June 29th.
+Most of the events don’t get too busy so its nice to randomly stop by on during a nice walk downtown. http://rivertorivernyc.com/

 shakespeare in the parkShakespeare in the Park has been running its first show of the Summer “As You Like It” since June 5th and continues through June 30th.
 Its second show “Into The Woods” begins July 23rd and runs through August 25th.
 If you haven’t already taken advantage of the online ticketing option, it’s easy breezy.
 Register and submit your name and email address until 1pm and you’ll find out if your name was randomly drawn for that evening’s show at 3pm.
 You can register your account here. http://www.shakespeareinthepark.org/tickets/virtual-ticketing

-New York Philharmonic will continue its tradition of giving its free outdoor concerts throughout the New York City boroughs with a total of 5 throughout July.
+New York Philharmonic will continue its tradition of giving its free outdoor concerts throughout the New York City boroughs.
 Check out the schedule here http://nyphil.org/concertsTicks/parks.cfm

 Barge Music is literally a gathering of musicians playing chamber music on a floating barge at the foot of the Brooklyn Bridge.
 Concerts are held on all days throughout the week.
 You can check out the schedule here. http://bargemusic.org/